adityaprabhu16/alure-landing/portfolio-app/README.md

  - Allows client side navigation within the SPA.
  - It's a server side configuration that works seamlessly with client side routing to avoid 404 errors.
  - Basically tells the server when to route to a specific page.
 Since we're using a SPA framework, the server can't exactly following the routes because the folder does not have a defined directory structure.
 Instead, we allow React Router to handle this navigation for us in the event the server can't navigate to a specific page (e.g. /contact).

+Pre Deployment Checks:
+ - npm run lint  (check for any errors)
+ - npm run tests  (if any tests)
+ - Push changes and check on Qa environment (Netlify)
+ - If everything looks good:
+    - npm run build
+    - zip the build directory contents
+    - Upload to Hostinger file system
+    - Unzip the file